Ascot Fashion: Days One and Two

 The Princess Royal wore one of her favourite outfits of a yellow dress coat with navel labels and a matching hat. image

 The Countess of Wessex chooses to wear two shades of blue.
 A light blue shift dress was worn under a slightly darker shade of blue lace see-through coat.
-The blue coat was also trimmed in the light blue satin material. image Sophie’s large hat with the up-turned brim revealed a series of blue rose buds around the front edge and a blue band swept around the back brim of the hat. imageFiled under British Royals
+The blue coat was also trimmed in the light blue satin material. image Sophie’s large hat with the up-turned brim revealed a series of blue rose buds around the front edge and a blue band swept around the back brim of the hat. imageFiled under The United Kingdom

-Tagged Elizabeth II, Fashion, Lady Helen Taylor, Princess Alexandra Lady Ogilvy, Princess Beatrice of York, Princess Michael, Royal Ascot, The Countess of Wessex, The Duchess of Cornwall, The Duchess of Gloucester, The Princess Royal.
+Tagged Elizabeth II of the United Kingdom, Fashion, Lady Helen Taylor, Princess Alexandra Lady Ogilvy, Princess Beatrice of York, Princess Michael of Kent, Royal Ascot, The Countess of Wessex, The Duchess of Cornwall, The Duchess of Gloucester, The Princess Royal.